unbounce/yopa/README.md

 - S3 service, courtesy of https://github.com/jubos/fake-s3
 - SNS service with support for pre-defined and dynamic SQS, HTTP and HTTPS subscriptions.
   Raw or wrapped deliveries are supported.
-  Note that the SNS service does not confirm HTTP/S subscriptions nor retry HTTP/S failed deliveries.
 - EC2 Metadata service.

+## HTTP/S SNS subscriptions

+- The SNS service does not retry HTTP/S failed deliveries.
+- HTTP/S subscriptions are considered immediately confirmed, this to ease testing applications without having to constantly re-subscribe them.
+  To validate the HTTP/S subscription logic of an application, it's possible to instruct YOPA to verify a subscription via a custom SNS command:

+      curl -v -dAction=VerifySubscription -dSubscriptionArn=<ARN> http://localhost:47196

 ## Build and run